 If our efforts to continue to build our strong brand identity and improve member satisfaction and loyalty are not successful, we may not be able to attract or retain members and customers, and our operating results may be adversely affected.

-We must continue to build and maintain strong brand identity for our products and services, which have expanded over time.
-We believe that strong brand identity will continue to be important in attracting members and customers.
-If our efforts to promote and maintain our brand are not successful, our operating results and our ability to attract members and other customers may be adversely affected.
-From time to time, our members and other customers may express dissatisfaction with our products and service offerings, in part due to factors that could be outside of our control, such as the timing and availability of aircraft and service interruptions driven by prevailing political, regulatory or natural conditions.
-To the extent dissatisfaction with our products and services is widespread or not adequately addressed, our brand may be adversely impacted and our ability to attract and retain members and customers may be adversely affected.
+We must continue to build and maintain strong brand identity for our offerings and services.
+We believe that strong brand identity will continue to be important in attracting members and customers, as well as building loyalty to Wheels Up.
+If our efforts to promote and maintain our brand are not successful, our operating results and our ability to attract members and customers may be adversely affected.
+From time to time, our members and customers may express dissatisfaction with our offerings and service offerings, in part due to factors that could be outside of our control, such as the timing and availability of aircraft and service interruptions.
+To the extent dissatisfaction with our offerings and services is widespread or is not adequately addressed, our brand and ability to attract and retain members and customers may be adversely affected.
 With respect to our expansion into additional markets, if any, we will also need to establish our brand and to the extent we are not successful, our business in new markets would be adversely impacted.

 Macro & Political